-The hospital had lost the last doctor in a succession of those who came to the remote Kansas town and left again.
+ASHLAND, Kan. - The hospital had just lost the last doctor in a succession of those who came to the remote Kansas town and left again.
 A sole physician assistant kept watch over the 24-bed facility and its adjacent nursing home.
-Then officials at the Ashland Health Center, seeking to reverse the drain of talent symptomatic of what happens across rural America, embraced an unorthodox approach to bring doctors back.
-All employees, from maintenance people to physicians, get eight paid weeks off each year that they can use to do missionary work in other countries.
+It was on the verge of closing.